yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parametry

-*Prawo*\
+*Kliknij*\
 Kontener do skopiowania.

 ### <a name="remarks"></a>Uwagi

-Operator elementu członkowskiego przypisuje każdy element *prawa* do odpowiedniego elementu `*this`kontrolowanej sekwencji, a następnie zwraca .
-Można go użyć do zastąpienia kontrolowanej sekwencji kopią kontrolowanej sekwencji *w prawej*.
+Operator członkowski przypisuje każdy element *bezpośrednio* do odpowiadającego elementu kontrolowanej sekwencji, a następnie zwraca `*this`.
+Służy do zastępowania kontrolowanej sekwencji kopią kontrolowanej sekwencji *po prawej stronie*.

 ### <a name="example"></a>Przykład